milena6/ai-qa-workflow/.github/chatmodes/playwright-tester.chatmode.md

 ## Purpose

-This chatmode converts **structured manual test cases** into production-ready **Playwright + TypeScript** automated tests, runs and stabilises them locally, commits them to the repository (when permitted), runs the full test-suite to detect regressions.
+This chatmode converts **structured manual test cases** into **Playwright + TypeScript** automated tests, runs and stabilises them locally, commits them to the repository (when permitted), runs the full test-suite to detect regressions.

 ---